Transition Coaching · Cinq Group

 comes home with you.

 Leadership transitions don't stay at the office.
 They show up in how you argue about nothing.
 In the distance that accumulates.
-In the version of your spouse who stopped expecting you to actually be present.
+You can see it in your spouse.
+They stopped reaching for you the way they used to.
+They didn't leave.
+They just adjusted.

 "Couple-to-couple work is different.
-You're not just getting coaching.
+You're not just getting advice.
 You're getting two people who understand this from the inside."

 Chuck and Ashley Elliott